What are the best and hidden places in India to visit? Part -2

 Nandi Hills:

-If you are looking to celebrate your holiday in resorts near Bangalore, then Nandi hills are the perfect place to go to.
-Nandi hills is an offbeat honeymoon destination as it is not far away from Bangalore and yet has enough in store for the romantic couples like the beautiful views from hilltop and the historical temples around.
-Discovery Village on Nandi Hills is one of the best resorts in Bangalore and is custom made for married couples.
+If you are looking to celebrate your holiday in resorts near Bangalore, then Nandi Hills is the perfect place to go.
+Nandi Hills is an offbeat honeymoon destination as it is not far away from Bangalore and yet has enough in store for romantic couples like the beautiful views from the hilltop and the historical temples around.
+Discovery Village on Nandi Hills is one of the best resorts in Bangalore and is custom-made for married couples.

 Nandi hills